Pyomo/pyomo/doc/OnlineDocs/contributed_packages/alternative_solutions.rst

 * alternative solutions can support an assessment of trade-offs between competing objectives;

-* if the optimization formulation may be inaccurate or untrustworthy, then comparisons amongst alternative solutions provides additional insights into the reliability of these model predictions; or
+* if the optimization formulation may be inaccurate or untrustworthy, then comparisons amongst alternative solutions provide additional insights into the reliability of these model predictions; or

 * the user may have unexpressed objectives or constraints, which only are realized in later stages of model analysis.